-Note: If you have installed a "license-managed" bundle (usually used for evaluation purposes), you do not need to install a target.
-License-managed bundles combine both the host and target in one package.
-They have lm in their name, such as rti_connext_dds-<version>-lm-x64Win64VS2017.exe.
-The lm bundle already installed the SDK libraries, so you can go straight to Setting Up a License.
+Note: If you have installed an evaluation or LM bundle, you do not need to install a target (unless you want to cross-compile for a different CPU).
+The evaluation or LM bundle combines both the host and target in one package.
+It has eval or lm in its name, such as rti_connext_dds-<version>-eval-x64Win64VS2017.exe.
+It already installed the SDK libraries, so you can go straight to Setting Up a License.
+(For targets with a different CPU, continue reading the installation instructions below.)